CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pbr map \<pbr-map-id\> rule \<rule-id\> action

-Configures the action you want the PBR map rule to take, such as apply a net hop group or a VRF to a policy.
+Sets the action you want the PBR map rule to take, such as apply a net hop group or a VRF to a policy.

 **Usage**